 Deadline: October 13, 2017 - Southeast Asian Division

 The David B. Scott Fellowship is awarded annually to a dental student in one IADR Division and will rotate alphabetically among the Divisions.
 It will be the Division's responsibility to select the recipient by any method it devises, but the Division must present the candidate's name and the proposal for his or her research experience to the IADR Preformance Monitoring/Audit Committee (PMAC) for approval.
-The annual recipient of the fellowship will be announced at the Closing Ceremonies of each IADR General Session & Exhibition.
+The annual recipient of the fellowship will be announced at each IADR General Session & Exhibition.
 The IADR expects to award the David B. Scott Fellowship in the amount of US$2,500.
 The Division shall propose how the award funds shall be used and criteria for selecting candidates, and this should be stated in the proposal.

 - The student must be training to be a dentist,